Introduction: Why Does Tailwind CSS Matter for Modern Developers?

 <div class="p-8">

-<div class="uppercase tracking-wide text-sm text-indigo-500 font-semibold">Latest Product</div>
+<div class="uppercase tracking-wide text-sm text-indigo-500 font-semibold">Latest Release</div>

-<a href="#" class="block mt-1 text-lg leading-tight font-medium text-black hover:underline">Advanced Smartphone</a>
+<a href="#" class="block mt-1 text-lg leading-tight font-medium text-black hover:underline">Next-Gen Smartphone</a>

-<p class="mt-2 text-gray-500">Enjoy an incredible digital experience with our latest smartphone.
-Elegant design, super-fast performance, and a revolutionary camera ready to capture your every moment.</p>
+<p class="mt-2 text-slate-500">Experience an extraordinary digital life with our latest smartphone.
+Featuring an elegant design, lightning-fast performance, and a revolutionary camera ready to capture every moment.</p>

-<div class="mt-5 flex items-center justify-between">
+<div class="mt-4 flex items-center justify-between">

-<span class="text-xl font-bold text-gray-900">IDR 7,500,000</span>
+<span class="text-xl font-bold text-gray-900">$499.00</span>

 <button class="bg-indigo-600 hover:bg-indigo-700 text-white font-bold py-2 px-4 rounded-lg transition duration-200">